dfm/python-fsps/docs/installation.rst

 files being available in the ``${SPS_HOME}/src`` directory.

 Python-FSPS is developed using python2.7.
-We have attempted to maintain python3 compatability, but if you encounter compatibility problems please open an issue on `GitHub <https://github.com/dfm/python-fsps>`_.
+We have attempted to maintain python3 compatability, but if you encounter compatibility problems, please open an issue on `GitHub <https://github.com/dfm/python-fsps>`_.

 Installing development version